EmmaB/trakt/source/2020-08-18-stream-dipping.html.markdown

 ---

-Let's go stream dipping at pooh sticks bridge, and count how many little creatures there are in 100ml of stream water.
+Let's go stream dipping at Pooh Sticks bridge, and count how many little creatures there are in 100ml of stream water.
 We'll do the same in autumn, then winter.
 What do you think the result will be?
 Write up the experiment in the scientific way, with a hypothesis and a clear method so we can follow the instructions again in a few months.

 READMORE